Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 “Am I Guaranteed Success After Launching My Knowledge Centre?”

-A Knowledge Centre is an incredibly powerful tool, but like anything in business, it requires commitment and consistency.
-It’s not a silver bullet—but when used correctly, it gives you a fantastic platform to publish high-impact content that your buyers—and even Marcus Sheridan himself—would love.
+It’s not a silver bullet, but when used correctly, it gives you a fantastic platform to publish high-impact content that your buyers, and even Marcus Sheridan himself, would love.

 That said, this is a big opportunity, and it’s easy to waste it.
 If you don’t actively use your Knowledge Centre, it will just sit there, gathering digital dust.
 That would honestly be a huge shame.
 Your investment in this should be tied directly to your revenue goals, because the companies that take full advantage of it see real, measurable results.